Introduction: Storage Case From Road Signs

 I determined all the sizes needed and cut them out.
 The flat pieces were all cut out using a table saw.
 Smaller cross cuts were done using a sled on the table saw.

-The aluminum angle pieces were cut to length using a portable metal band saw mounted in a stand with a table (this, if you're curious).
+The aluminum angle pieces were cut to length using a portable metal band saw mounted in a stand with a table.

 Step 4: Cut Angles

 The aluminum angle pieces all needed 45 degree cuts made on both faces of the piece ends.
 These were marked with a framing square, and then cut using a metal bandsaw.